xl631212/Personal-AI-News-Podcast/README.md

 2. **Wide Source Integration**: Summarizes content from esteemed platforms including:
    - Openai Blog
    - HackerNews
-   - BAIR Blog
+   - Nvidia Blog
-   - MIT AI News
+   - Techcrunch News
    - Google News
 3. **Newsletter and Podcast Generation**: Not only presents written content but also converts it into an immersive audio experience.
 [TBD]4. **Interactive User Interface**: (If applicable) Provides a user-friendly web interface for customizing content preferences.